nrwl/nx/docs/web/fundamentals/monorepos-automation.md

 ### Workspace Schematics

-Schematics is what what powers all Nx code generation.
+Schematics is what powers all Nx code generation.
 With Nx, you can easily create workspace-specific schematics that you can then use to enforce your own best practices.
 Read more about workspace schematics [here](/web/guides/workspace-schematics).

 ### Code Formatting